cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - "undeletable and unlimited data sharing autonomous community"

-## A. TAU is designed to enable mobile phone forming community cloud.
-Two types of operation mode exist.
-They are miner and regular.
+## A. TAU enables mobile phone forming community cloud.
+When the phone is on wifi and charging, it goes into mining mode automatically, other wise switch to non-mining mode.

-#### procedures for miner user, which requires wifi and power plugged, while missing wifi or plug will switch to normal user mode.
+#### procedures for mining user, which requires wifi and power plugged, while missing wifi or plug will switch to normal user mode.
 TAU POT consensus is a type of CBC enhanced POT.
 0. load android wake-lock and wifi-lock;
 1. random walk until connected to next relay, and keep a list of relays; random walk until connected to next miner, and keep a list of addresses with power and balance; note: combine relay and peer random walking in one step to reduce connection jam;
 2. request the (n+1) state from the peer;